ZahnatomLetsPlay/SlimeVR-Tracker-ESP/README.md

   * NOTE: Currently can only be used as MPU-6050 without magnetometer.
 To use it as MPU-6050, specify `IMU_MPU6050` in your `defines.h`.
 * MPU-6500 (IMU_MPU6500) & MPU-6050 (IMU_MPU6050)
   * Using internal DMP to fuse Gyroscope and Accelerometer.
 Can drift substantially.
   * NOTE: Currently the MPU will auto calibrate when powered on.
+You *must* place it on the ground and *DO NOT* move it until calibration is complete (for a few seconds). **LED on the ESP will blink 5 times after calibration is over.**~~
+ * MPU-6500 and MPU-6050 (IMU_MPU6500 and IMU_MPU6050)
+  * Using internal DMP to fuse Gyroscope and Accelerometer.
+Can drift substantially.
+  * NOTE: Currently the MPU will auto calibrate when powered on.
 You *must* place it on the ground and *DO NOT* move it until calibration is complete (for a few seconds). **LED on the ESP will blink 5 times after calibration is over.**
+ * MPU-6050 + QMC-5883L(IMU_MPU9250) --- WORK IN PROGRESS
+  * essentially an MPU-9250

 Firmware can work with both ESP8266 and ESP32.
 Please edit defines.h and set your pinout properly according to how you connected the IMU.